 When Can I Change My Nose Ring?

 Thinking about getting a nose piercing but concerned about the healing process?
-At Lashkaraa, we have you covered with must-read pre-piercing information, aftercare tips, and even a few gorgeous hoops to accessorize with down the line.
+At Lashkaraa, we have you covered with must-read pre-piercing information, aftercare tips, and even some different nose ring types to explore down the line.

 The Healing Process